Los Angeles rain leak specialist

 However, there is an instruction manual of sorts.
 ASTM E2112, titled, “Installation of Exterior Windows, Doors and Skylights is just that document.
 Within this document are instructions of how windows are expected to be installed.

-There are 2 types of window and door installationsEffectively there are only two ways to install a windows or door;
+There are 2 types of window and door installationsEffectively there are only two ways to install windows or door;

-- Retrofit type (fits into existing frame)
+- Retrofit type (fits into the existing frame)

 Knowing which type of windows or doors you possess will help you to better determine what precautionary measures are available to prevent water intrusion through the fenestration product via rain leaking.

-Nail-in type windows and doors are the most difficult to water test because moisture intrusion testing these requires what we call A/B testing.
+Nail-in type windows and doors are the most difficult to water test because moisture intrusion testing requires what we call A/B testing.
 In essence, it’s the testing of the installation and then the product both independently.

 Preventing water leaking from Nail-in type windows

 Nail-in type windows and doors are just that, nailed in.
-Well, essentially they’re nailed into the wall via nail-in flange.
+Well, essentially they’re nailed into the wall via a nail-in flange.
 This flange is then waterproofed and covered by a wall covering like stucco for example.